-Welcome to Cultuurarchitect Consultancy - the project agency for culture and society.
-Specializing in cultural diversity, public development, and innovation in art and culture.
+The agency for culture and society.
+Specializing in project management, fundraising and innovation in art and culture.

 Cultuurarchitect Consultancy was founded in Amsterdam in May 2011.
 My aim is a better future for art and culture in the Netherlands and beyond.
 A future where cultural institutions and cultural producers confirm their own creative strength by giving better business management to their own enterpreises.